distributedlife/difficulty/terminology.md

 ### Terminology
 There are few words that will get used over and over again in this work.
 Difficulty, skills, vector and spectrum.
-I'm going to take moment now to define these forIn the context of this book, I will use the term  to refer to a skill is a distinguishing quality or characteristic; a genetically determined characteristic.
+I'm going to take moment now to define these forIn the context of this book, I will use the term  to refer to a i is a distinguishing quality or characteristic; a genetically determined characteristic.
 I use within the work.

 > Skill - a discrete, named, thing that you need to succeed at a given game.